SkillerRaptor/SkillerRaptor/README.md

 ## I'm a hobby developer

-- 🔭 I'm programming in the moment my [Operating System][os]!
+- 🔭 I'm programming at the moment on my [game engine][hyperengine]!
-- 🌱 I’m currently learning stuff about operating systems.
+- 🌱 I’m currently learning stuff about rendering.
-- 🥅 2021 Goals: Contribute more
+- 🥅 2021 Goals: Finish the basics of a project

 ---